 Sound-Symbol Correspondences

-- For spelling, students need to be taught how to segment (break apart) a whole word into its individual sound parts, then convert those auditory sounds into print.
+- Auditory to Visual: When spelling, they need to segment words into individual sounds and convert those sounds into print.

 Syllable Instruction